neo4j/neo4j-python-driver/docs/source/async_api.rst

 This function is called one or more times, within a configurable time limit, until it succeeds.
 Results should be fully consumed within the function and only aggregate or status values should be returned.
 Returning a live result object would prevent the driver from correctly managing connections and would break retry guarantees.

+This function will receive a :class:`neo4j.AsyncManagedTransaction` object as its first parameter.

+.. autoclass:: neo4j.AsyncManagedTransaction

+    .. automethod:: run

 Example: